mirlop001/MDDV21-LopezSierra/README.md

 ## "Ghostly Manor"

-> *Welcome to **Ghostly Manorn**, your new home!
+> *Welcome to **Ghostly Manor**, your new home!
 You just bought an awesome house for an awesome price, don't let its name (or the fact that you were the only one at the open house) get you mad.
 > We're going to give you a classy and completely normal gift to debut your new home: a ball gun and a robotic suit.*
 >
 > *Maybe I forgot to mention something: we couldn't get rid of the last tenants, they are so in love with this house that they even hid in the paintings.*